 - Buy a virtual phone number for the company.
 Use the phone number during registration with Amazon and customer support for your product buyers.

-As per Amazon’s quarterly results, third-party sellers’ accounts had a 58% share during the 3rd quarter of 2022, which translates to more than $30 Billion in sales.
-Selling on Amazon offers the best opportunity to build a passive income stream.
+As per Amazon’s quarterly results, third-party sellers’ accounts had a 58% share during the 3rd quarter of 2022, translating to more than $30 Billion in sales.
+Selling on Amazon offers the best opportunity to build a passive income stream, so what is stopping you from launching your own Amazon store?
 Though Amazon marketplace provides a very profitable option; however, at the same time, competition requires a very well-planned brand strategy and professional execution of store launch to ensure that the business is booming from the start.
+Good luck!